Lecture Notes in Cosmology: Open problems in cosmology

-The cosmic coincidence problem can also be seen as a fine-tuning problem in the initial conditions of our universe.
-Indeed, consider the ratio $\rho_\Lambda/\rho_{\rm m}$, of the cosmological constant to the matter content.
-This ratio goes as $a^3$.
-Suppose that we could extrapolate our classical theory (GR) up to the Planck scale, for which $a \approx 10^{-32}$.
-Then, at the Planck scale we have $\rho_\Lambda/\rho_{\rm m} \approx 10^{-96}$.
-This means that, at trans-Planckian energies, possibly in the quantum universe, there must be a mechanism which establishes the ratio $\rho_\Lambda/\rho_{\rm m}$ with a precision of 96 significant digits!
-Not a digit can be missed, otherwise we would have today 10 times more cosmological constant than matter, or vice-versa, thereby being in strong disagreement with observation.
+The cosmic coincidence problem can be rephrased as a fine-tuning problem in the initial conditions of our universe.
+Indeed, consider the ratio $\rho_{\rm m}/\rho_\Lambda$ of the matter content to the cosmological constant.
+This ratio goes as $z^3$ for large redshifts.
+Suppose that we could extrapolate our classical theory (GR) up to the Planck scale, for which $z \approx 10^{32}$.
+Then, on the Planck scale, we have $\rho_{\rm m}/\rho_\Lambda \approx 10^{96}$.
+This means that, at trans-Planckian energies, possibly in the quantum universe, there must be a mechanism that establishes the ratio $\rho_{\rm m}/\rho_\Lambda$ with a precision of 96 significant digits!
+Not a digit can be missed, or we would have today 10 times more cosmological constant than matter, or 10 times less, with consequences that would strongly disagree with observation.

-So, we find ourselves in a situation of \textit{impasse}.
-On one hand, $\Lambda$ is the simplest and most successful DE candidate.
-On the other hand it suffers from the above-mentioned issues.
+So, we find ourselves in an \textit{impasse}.
+On the one hand, $\Lambda$ is the simplest and most successful DE candidate.
+On the other hand, it suffers from the aforementioned issues.
 What do we do?
 Much of today research in cosmology addresses this question.
-Answers are looked for mostly via investigation of new theories of gravity, extensions or modifications of GR, of which DE would be a manifestation.
+Answers are sought in new theories of gravity, including extensions or modifications of GR, of which DE would be a manifestation.
 There are so many papers addressing extended theories of gravity that it is quite difficult to choose representatives.
-Probably the best option is to start with a textbook, e.g. \cite{amendola2010dark}.
+Probably, the best option is to start with a textbook \cite{amendola2010dark}.

-A different approach is to accept that $\Lambda$ has the value it has by chance, and it turns out to be just the right value for structures to form and for us to be here doing cosmology.
-This also known as \textbf{Anthropic Principle} and exists in many forms, some stronger than others.
-It is also possible that ours is one universe out of an infinite number of realisations, called \textbf{Multiverse} , with different values of the fundamental constants.
-Life as we know it then develops only in those universes where the conditions are favourable.
-Again, it is difficult to cite papers on these topics (which are more about metaphysics rather than physics, since there is no possibility of performing experimental tests) but a nice reading is e.g. \cite{Weinberg:1992nd}.
+A different approach is to accept that $\Lambda$ has the value it does by chance, and it turns out to be just the right value for structures to form and for us to be here doing cosmology.
+This is also known as \textbf{the Anthropic Principle} and exists in many forms, some stronger than others.
+See, for example, \cite{Weinberg:1987dv}, where the value of $\Lambda$ is estimated based on the anthropic principle.

+It is also possible that ours is one universe out of an infinite number of realizations, called \textbf{Multiverse} , with different values of the fundamental constants.
+Life, as we know it, develops only in those universes where the conditions are favorable (e.g., not too large or too small $\Lambda$).
+Again, it is difficult to cite papers on these topics, but given the author's admiration for Steven Weinberg, see \cite{Weinberg:1992nd}.